amaiorano/vectrexy/README.md

 If enabled, builds a DLL/.so version.

 **NOTE**: On Windows, vcpkg's "static" triplets (e.g. x64-windows-static) create static libs that link against the static CRT (/MT), while CMake generates shared library builds that link against the dynamic CRT (/MD).
 Thus, when building, the linker will emit: `LINK : warning LNK4098: defaultlib 'LIBCMT' conflicts with use of other libs; use /NODEFAULTLIB:library`.
-You can ignore this for the most part; however, you can fix this problem by creating a custom vcpkg triplet, e.g. x64-windows-static-md.cmake, that is a copy of x64-windows-static.cmake, except with `set(VCPKG_CRT_LINKAGE dynamic)`.
+You can ignore this for the most part; however, you can fix this warning by creating a custom vcpkg triplet, e.g. x64-windows-static-md.cmake, that is a copy of x64-windows-static.cmake, except with `set(VCPKG_CRT_LINKAGE dynamic)`.
 If you use this triplet to build dependencies with vcpkg, and specify it as CMake's `VCPKG_TARGET_TRIPLET`, all libraries will use the dynamic CRT, and no warning will be emitted by the linker.

 #### DEBUG_UI=on|off (Default: on)